marat1961/Oz-CocoR-Delphi/readme.md

 When you see such a decision, it becomes clear that this is the work of the Master with a capital letter.
 First, I ported the code from Turbo Pascal.
-But I discovered that in almost 20 years a lot of water has flowed under the bridge and the COCO / R code has also been improved well.
+But I discovered that in almost 20 years a lot of water has flowed under the bridge and the COCO/R code has also been improved well.

 The last version I found was C ++, C #, Java.
 Then I decided to port the code and chose C #.